ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

   printf(user_input);
 }
 ```
 > *Note*: We are going to build this as 32-bit so we can deal with shorter addresses (the exploit is identical for 64-bit executables, but simpler to show in 32-bit).
-Because of this, using `stdbuf` to control the buffers in our Python script as it won't work (it's the wrong type of ELF!).
-Therefore, for this example, I've turned buffering off in the C code using `setvbuf`.
+Because of this, using `stdbuf` to control the buffers won't work (without some effort to get a 32-bit version on my 64-bit Ubuntu).
+It's the wrong type of ELF!
+Therefore, for this example, I've turned buffering off in the C code using `setvbuf` instead.

 This code gives us a string we need to print out.
-This could be a very long string that would be difficult to convert all the hex bytes to ASCII, so we'd really like to use our `%s` export to do it.
+This could be a very long string that would be difficult to convert all the hex bytes to ASCII, so we'd really like to use our `%s` format specifier to do it.
 But there's no pointer to this string on the stack.
 How can we access it?

 We can start by entering some data, and then see where that appears in the stack.
 We'll send 8 `A`s (hex `0x41`) to the program and see if we can spot them on the stack, using a series of `%p` format specifiers:
 ```